-(73) In line with the Interinstitutional Agreement between the European Parliament, the Council and the Commission on budgetary discipline, on cooperation in budgetary matters and on sound financial management, as well as on new own resources, including a roadmap for the introduction of new own resources, in order to enhance the protection of the Union budget and Next Generation EU against irregularities including fraud, standardised measures to collect, compare and aggregate information and figures on the recipients of Union funding should be introduced for the purposes of control and audit.
-The collection of data on those ultimately benefitting, directly or indirectly, from Union funding under shared management, including data on beneficial owners of the recipients of the funding, is necessary to ensure effective controls and audits.
+(73) In line with the Interinstitutional Agreement between the European Parliament, the Council and the Commission of 16 December 2020 on budgetary discipline, on cooperation in budgetary matters and on sound financial management, as well as on new own resources, including a roadmap for the introduction of new own resources, in order to enhance the protection of the Union budget and Next Generation EU against irregularities including fraud, standardised measures to collect, compare and aggregate information and figures on the recipients of Union funding should be introduced for the purposes of control and audit.
+The collection of data on those ultimately benefitting, directly or indirectly, from Union funding under shared management, including data on beneficial owners of the recipients of Union funding, is necessary to ensure effective controls and audits.

-For the sake of simplification and in order to reduce the administrative burden, Member States should be allowed to comply with their obligation as regards information on beneficial owners by using the register already used for the purposes of Directive (EU) 2015/849.
-In that regard, the purposes of the processing of personal data of beneficial owners under the present Regulation, namely to prevent, detect and correct and report irregularities and frauds, are compatible with the purposes for the processing of personal data under the Directive (EU) 2015/849.
+(74) In order to simplify and reduce the administrative burden, Member States should be allowed to comply with their obligation of collecting information on beneficial owners under this Regulation by using the data stored in the registers used for the purposes of Directive (EU) 2015/849 of the European Parliament and of the Council.
+In that regard, the purposes of the processing of personal data of beneficial owners under this Regulation, namely to prevent, detect and correct and report irregularities and frauds, are compatible with the purposes of the processing of personal data under the Directive (EU) 2015/849.

-(74) In order to encourage financial discipline, it is appropriate to define the arrangements for decommitment of budgetary commitments at programme level.
+(75) In order to encourage financial discipline, it is appropriate to set out the arrangements for decommitment of budgetary commitments at programme level.

-(75) In order to allow Member States appropriate time to declare to the Commission expenditure up to the available level of resources in the event of the adoption of the new rules or programmes under shared management after 1 January 2021, the amounts corresponding to the allocations not used in year 2021 should be transferred in equal proportions to the years 2022 to 2025 as envisaged under [Article 6 of the MFF regulation].
+(76) In order to allow Member States appropriate time to declare to the Commission expenditure up to the available level of resources in the event of the adoption of the new rules or programmes under shared management after 1 January 2021, the amounts corresponding to the allocations not used in year 2021 should be transferred in equal proportions to the years 2022 to 2025 as envisaged under Article 7 of the Council Regulation (EU, Euratom) 2020/2093.

-(76) In order to promote the objectives of the TFEU related to economic, social and territorial cohesion, the Investment for jobs and growth goal should support all regions.
-To provide balanced and gradual support and reflect the level of economic and social development, resources under that goal should be allocated from the ERDF and the ESF+ on the basis of an allocation key which is predominantly based on GDP per capita.
+(77) In order to promote the objectives of the TFEU related to economic, social and territorial cohesion, the Investment for jobs and growth goal should support all regions.
+To provide balanced and gradual support and reflect the level of economic and social development, resources under that goal should be allocated from the ERDF and the ESF+ on the basis of an allocation key which is predominantly based on gross domestic product ('GDP') per capita.
 Member States whose per capita gross national income ('GNI') is less than 90 % of that of the Union average should benefit under the Investment for jobs and growth goal from the Cohesion Fund.

-(77) The resources for the European territorial cooperation goal should be allocated to Member States on the basis of the allocation methodology which takes into account in particular population density in border areas.
-Additionally, to ensure continuity of existing programmes under the European territorial cooperation goal, specific provisions to define programme areas and the eligibility of regions under the different strands of Interreg should be set out in the relevant Fund-specific regulation.
+(78) The resources for the European territorial cooperation goal (Interreg) should be allocated to Member States on the basis of the allocation methodology which takes into account in particular population density in border areas.
+Additionally, to ensure continuity of existing Interreg programmes, specific provisions to define programme areas and the eligibility of regions under the different strands of Interreg should be set out in the relevant Fund-specific Regulation.

-(78) Objective criteria should be established for designating eligible regions and areas for support from the Funds.
-To this end, the identification of the regions and areas at Union level should be based on the common system of classification of the regions established by Regulation (EC) No 1059/2003 of the European Parliament and the Council, as amended by Commission Regulation (EU) No 2016/2066.
+(79) Objective criteria should be established for designating eligible regions and areas for support from the Funds.
+To that end, the identification of the regions and areas at Union level should be based on the common system of classification of the regions established by Regulation (EC) No 1059/2003 of the European Parliament and the Council, as amended by Commission Regulation (EU) No 2016/2066.